 It’s easy to see how there is a close relationship between writing and reading.
 No one learning a new language can afford to think they can make do with one discipline as both reading and writing are inextricably linked.
 Writing is quite similar to speaking because both require the learner to create language.

 As far as opportunities are concerned, you stand a chance to make the most out of them if you know how to both read and write in the foreign language of your choice.
+It is a job skill that is becoming increasingly valuable.
 To demonstrate, we’ll explain how knowing a language like Spanish can be of immense benefit.

 The Advantages Of Knowing Spanish